In this short guide, we’ll walk you through exactly how to scan sheet music into MuseScore using our software, ScanScore.

-Branded as the “World’s Most Popular Notation Software”, MuseScore is unique in its balance of quality and free access.
-But it lacked a simple and accurate way to scan sheet music into an editable, digital form.
+Branded as the “World’s Most Popular Notation Software,” MuseScore is unique in its balance of quality and free access.
+But what it does lack is a simple and accurate way to scan sheet music into an editable, digital form.

 Step By Step Instructions

 Read through the directions carefully so you get a good grasp of what you need to do.

 The first thing to do is to download the programs.
 If you’ve done this previously, it’s a good idea to check both the programs for any updates.

 MuseScore is completely free and available on Windows, Mac, iPhone/iPad, Android and Kindle Fire.
 For scanning sheet music with ScanScore, the Windows and Mac options are the most relevant.

 ScanScore is compatible with Windows only at this time.
 There are also app versions available on the Google Play Store and at the App Store for Apple devices.

 Note: To use our app, please scan the QR code you will find on the desktop program.
 We introduced the code to prevent people from stealing the program.
 But don’t worry, as a paying subscriber you are able to use ScanScore on up to three devices.

 With both programs up and running, you’re ready to scan your sheet music.
 Fire up the ScanScore program and on the opening screen you’ll be asked how you want to scan in the music:

 - Scanner – This option accesses your actual scanner.
 A direct scan from a purposeful device usually provides the best results.